-······································ Identified risk How our audit addressed this risk came into force on January 1, 2023, net liabilities measured using the BBA With the assistance of our specialists in actuarial modeling and IFRS accounting principles, our audit procedures consisted in: obtaining an understanding of the processes and methodologies defined by the Group's management, as well as the associated governance, to determine, in accordance with the principles of IFRS 17, the best The estimation of these liabilities as prescribed by IFRS 17 is based on the following principles: estimate of the present value of future cash flows required to settle contractual obligations towards policyholders under insurance contracts determining the best estimate of the present value of future cash flows required to meet contractual obligations towards policyholders.
+······································ Identified risk How our audit addressed this risk Of the insurance liabilities recognized in accordance with IFRS 17, which came into force on January 1, 2023, net liabilities measured using the BBA With the assistance of our specialists in actuarial modeling and IFRS accounting principles, our audit procedures consisted in: and VFA models amounted to €374 billion at December 31, 2023, as presented in notes 2.5.5. and 2.4.16 to the consolidated financial statements. obtaining an understanding of the processes and methodologies defined by the Group's management, as well as the associated governance, to determine, in accordance with the principles of IFRS 17, the best The estimation of these liabilities as prescribed by IFRS 17 is based on the following principles: estimate of the present value of future cash flows required to settle contractual obligations towards policyholders under insurance contracts determining the best estimate of the present value of future cash flows required to meet contractual obligations towards policyholders.
 The projection of these future cash flows incorporates assumptions about valued using the VFA and BBA models. assess the compliance of the accounting policies applied by the Group with the provisions of IFRS 17. policyholder behaviour and management decisions.
 These estimated cash flows are discounted to reflect the time value of money, based on a risk-free yield curve adjusted for an illiquidity premium; • specifically assess the eligibility of "savings and retirement" insurance the definition of the adjustment for non-financial risks, designed to cover the uncertainty over the amount and timing of future cash flows engendered by these risks.
-To assess this adjustment, the Group has chosen to apply the "Value at Risk" method, and has exercised its judgment in selecting the confidence level and diversification grid applied; the "contractual service margin", representing the present value of deferred future profits attributable to shareholders over the term of coverage of profitable insurance contracts, and recognized in the income statement on the basis of the hedging units defined by the Group and appropriate to the groups of insurance contracts, taking into account in the valuation models the expected real yield differential on the investments underlying the commitments, resulting from "real world" financial assumptions compared with those used in actuarial projections in a "risk-neutral" universe. assess and test the key controls implemented by management, including the internal control environment of the information systems involved in data processing.
-In particular, we assessed the control procedures relating to methodologies, judaments and key assumptions made by management.
-We also assessed the appropriateness of changes in assumptions, parameters or actuarial modelling processes used in the valuation of future cash flows. tested, on a test basis, the main actuarial methodologies, assumptions, and key parameters used in determining estimates of discounted future cash flows, the adjustment for non-financial risks and the margin on contractual services.
-We have assessed, on a test basis, the reasonableness of these estimates and of the processes used to determine the reversal to the income statement of the period in respect of the adjustment for non-financial risks and the margin on contractual In view of the long-term nature of the commitments relating to insurance services.
+To assess this adjustment, the Group has chosen to apply the "Value at Risk" method, and has exercised its judgment in selecting the confidence level and diversification grid applied; the "contractual service margin", representing the present value of deferred future profits attributable to shareholders over the term of coverage of profitable insurance contracts, and recognized in the assess and test the key controls implemented by management, including the internal control environment of the information systems involved in data processing.
+In particular, we assessed the control procedures relating to methodologies, judgments and key assumptions made by management.
+We also assessed the appropriateness of changes in assumptions, parameters or actuarial modelling processes used in the valuation of future cash flows. income statement on the basis of the hedging units defined by the Group and appropriate to the groups of insurance contracts in question.
+The Group has exercised its judgment in adjusting the methodology for determining the hedging units of these contracts, taking into account in the valuation models the expected real yield differential on the investments underlying the commitments, resulting from "real world" financial assumptions compared with those used in actuarial projections in a "risk-neutral" universe. tested, on a test basis, the main actuarial methodologies, assumptions, and key parameters used in determining estimates of discounted future cash flows, the adjustment for non-financial risks and the margin on contractual services.
+We have assessed, on a test basis, the reasonableness of these estimates and of the processes used to determine the reversal to the income statement of the period in respect of the adjustment for non-financial risks and the margin on contractual services.
+In view of the long-term nature of the commitments relating to insurance